Loddon, Norfolk

 How far is Loddon from Norwich?

 Loddon is about 12 miles from Norwich.
 Loddon connects to Norwich via the A146, with the drive taking approximately 25 minutes.
-The route is relatively straightforward and less congested than many of the city’s northern and western approaches.
+It is one road nearly all the way, and quieter than the city’s northern and western approaches.

 What are the schools like in Loddon?

 Loddon Primary Academy on Kittens Lane provides primary education for the town and surrounding villages, with good Ofsted ratings and a community-minded approach.
-Loddon is also home to Langley School, an independent day and boarding school in a impressive 110-acre parkland setting on the edge of town, offering education from Reception through to sixth form.
+Loddon is also home to Langley School, an independent day and boarding school set in 110 acres of parkland on the edge of town, teaching from Reception through to sixth form.

 How big is Loddon?